 While Ruby stresses the human factor in programming, Python‘s main focal point is readability.
 The core philosophy behind Python is that it has to be super-easy to use.
 This is what the “high-level” part stands for - a high-level programming language possesses a very simple and easy-to-read syntax which is very similar to the common, everyday English language.
 This is also one of the main reasons why Python is so popular - the fact that it’s super easy to use attracts more and more people every single day.

-One of the very first differences that come up when thinking about the Ruby VS Python comparison is the actual intended usage of these languages.
-People often wonder what is Ruby used for, or how does Python compare to Ruby – the fact of the matter is that while both of these languages revolve around a similar field of usage, things aren’t all that simple when you take a closer look.
+One of the very first differences that come up when thinking about these programming languages is the actual intended usage of these languages.
+People often wonder what is Ruby used for, or how does Python compare to Ruby - the fact of the matter is that while both of these languages revolve around a similar field of usage, things aren’t all that simple when you take a closer look.
 Ruby is almost explicitly used for web development purposes.
 While you may find that Python is also a very web development-focused programming language, it would be tough to say how does Python compare to Ruby in this aspect.
 Python is more commonly used in Linux development and is looked upon very favorably by academia.

 Another big point in the Ruby VS Python comparison would have to be the actual types of the programming languages.
 Python is simple, while Ruby is flexible.
 What does this mean?
 Well, Python emphasizes simplicity over anything else - it usually has a single, straightforward way of achieving a certain goal.
 The opposite is true for Ruby - while it may not be as simple as Python, it offers developers multiple different ways to complete their tasks.